winggundamth/cd-joomla/README.md

 - Go to Settings and change these settings
   - GitLab url to project: http://172.17.42.1:10080/root/joomla
 - Go to Jobs to add these jobs for the commit
+** At this time since GitLab still have bug with the order when you add a job.
+I suggest to add from 05 job first on top then 04 until 01 and when you click on Save Change.
+It will order from 01 to 05 in List page.
+This is mandatory to make the jobs properly running with depenpency **

 **01 Build master branch Joomla Docker Image**
 ```bash